Engineering Companies and Global Manufacturers ‘ Use of Translation Services

 The world is changing.
 Western organizations need to understand that international clients may no longer find the need to adapt to Western ways of thinking.
 This is important today, as remote work technology has paved the way for easier international collaboration.

-When working with an international team, a business needs to consider all the ways to better integrate different cultures.
+When working with an international team, a business must consider better integrating different cultures.
 Some clients may prefer a more formal way of speaking.
 Certain vendors may need additional resource materials in their preferred language.
 Working hours and time zones must also be considered.
 Technical jargon needs to be properly translated.
 Even the right platforms for messaging and virtual meetings must be considered.

 This becomes more important when tackling a large or complex project.
-When communication is tailor-fit and cultural nuances are taken into consideration, less conflict will arise.
+Less conflict will arise when communication is tailor-fit and cultural nuances are considered.
 All parties will become more engaged.

 Businesses that have international suppliers may run into challenges due to culture.
 There may also be legal considerations that need to be addressed.
 For example, differences in import or export restrictions must be clarified.
 Technical standards may differ among different countries.
 Liability, intellectual property, and insurance must also be taken into consideration.